woocommerce/features/readme.txt

 == Changelog ==

 = 1.4.1 =
-* 2014-01-29
+* 2014-01-30
-* New - Filter to set feature links to open in a new window
+* New - Filter to set feature links to open in a new window.
-* Fix - widget image size option
+* Fix - Widget image size option.
+* Tweak - Better WPML integration.

 = 1.4.0 =
 * 2014-01-17